Towradgi: Geography

+Towradgi Creek goes inland from Corrimal Beach.
+Erosion from June 2007 storms damaged the beach and some beach entrance tracks.

+Amenities

-Towradgi has a surf club along with a bowling and recreation club, Chinese restaurant, croquet club, 2 petrol stations, hairdresser, retirement village, Towradgi Public School, train station, many open parks and a rock pool.
+Towradgi has a surf club, a bowling and recreation club, restaurant, croquet club, 2 petrol stations, hairdresser, retirement village, Towradgi Public School, train station, many parks, and a rock pool.

+Landmarks

 One of Towradgi's landmarks is the small bridge on Towradgi Road that passes over the south coast train line at Towradgi station.
-This bridge is affectionately known in the area as "the hump" due to its short and steep rise, and it is not uncommon for some cars to become airborne if they pass over this bridge at a high speed.
+This bridge is known as "the hump" due to its short and steep rise, and it is not uncommon for cars to become airborne if they pass over this bridge at enough speed.